S3-working-group/s3-practical-guide/docs/all.md

 **Step 2:** Understand the proposed amendment

-**Step 3:** Check if there are any possible objections to the proposed amendment , e.g. by using hand signs.
+**Step 3:** Check if there are any possible objections to the proposed amendment, e.g. by using hand signs.
 The possible objections themselves are presented in Step 4.

 If there are no possible objections, proceed to step 6 (Celebrate), otherwise take one possible objection at a time, and: